bostontrader/bookwerx-core/README.md

 ## Runtime Configuration

-Runtime configuration is provided via environment variables.
+You provide runtime configuration via environment variables.
 There are no other defaults and if these variables are not correctly set, then the server will not start.
 These parameters can be fed to node on the command line.
 See package.json scripts.start for an example to start the server in "development" mode and scripts.test for an example to start the tests in "test" mode.

 The following env variables are used by **bookwerx-core**: